A source of guidance and support

 Want to know more about prerequisites, coursework and degree requirements for your psychology degree?
 Check out the sample degree plans below:

 SFA also offers a master’s degree in psychology.
-Students pursuing a Master of Arts in psychology can choose a thesis or non-thesis option.
-For information, check out the Graduate Program page.
+Students pursuing a Master of Arts in psychology can choose a thesis or nonthesis option.
+For more information, check out the Master's Degree page.